Connecting Your ACH: What Dwolla Needs to Verify Your Investor Account

 - Federal Employment Authorization Card

-Investors setting up a business account will need to verify both the business entity and its key individuals (beneficial owners and controllers).
+Business investors need to verify both the business entity and its key individuals (owners/controllers).

 - IRS EIN Letter (SS-4 Confirmation)